Cray-HPE/docs-csm/operations/security_and_authentication/Recovering_from_Mismatched_BMC_Credentials.md

 # Recovering from Mismatched BMC Credentials

-This procedure is aimed recovering from the situation when new or replacement hardware has `root` credentials that do not match the system's current default `root` user credentials.
+Use this procedure to recover from the situation when new or replacement hardware has `root` credentials that do not match the system's current default `root` user credentials.

 This type of problem can occur in the following scenarios:

-- The Site has customized the default `root` credentials using either the [Updating the Liquid-Cooled EX Cabinet CEC with Default Credentials after a CEC Password Change](Updating_the_Liquid-Cooled_EX_Cabinet_Default_Credentials_after_a_CEC_Password_Change.md) or
+- The site has customized the default `root` credentials using either the [Updating the Liquid-Cooled EX Cabinet CEC with Default Credentials after a CEC Password Change](Updating_the_Liquid-Cooled_EX_Cabinet_Default_Credentials_after_a_CEC_Password_Change.md) or
   [Update Default Air-Cooled BMC and Leaf Switch SNMP Credentials](Update_Default_Air-Cooled_BMC_and_Leaf_Switch_SNMP_Credentials.md) procedures.
 - Hardware has the factory default `root` password or a different known `root` password configured.
-Such as a pieces of hardware that moved from a different system with customized default `root` password.
+For example, hardware that has moved from a different system with a customized default `root` password.

 ## Procedure